|

 317. forensic

-used or applied in the investigation and establishment of facts or evidence in a court of law
+used in the investigation of facts or evidence in court

 318. foster